SingularSound/openbbm/README.md

 $ sudo dpkg -i ./libminini-dev_1.2.a+ds-4build1_amd64.deb
 ```

-If you already migrated to the 20.04, you obviously just have to do:
+If you already migrated to the Ubuntu 20.04, you obviously just have to do:

     $ sudo apt install libminini-dev